lininnin/csc207-proj/accessibility_report.md

 ---

-## Users Who May Struggle with Access
+## Users Who May Struggle with Access (E3I Analysis)

-Using an **E3I framework**, we identify a group that may face specific barriers when interacting with MindTrack:
+We identify two overlapping groups who may encounter difficulties using MindTrack:

-**users with physical disabilities, particularly those with visual impairments (blindness or low vision).**
+- Users with visual impairments (blind or low vision)

-### Group: Users with Visual Impairments
+- Users who are non-native English speakers (ESL)

-### E3I Analysis:
+### E3I Analysis

 **Equity**:
-Visually impaired users require alternative modes of perceiving information (e.g., screen readers, keyboard navigation).
-A system designed purely for visual interaction (buttons, charts, color-coding) fails to meet their needs equitably.
-Providing visual-only UI assumes all users can see and navigate with a mouse, which creates structural disadvantage.
+Both groups face systemic barriers: visually impaired users require screen reader compatibility, while ESL users may struggle with English-only labels and unclear terminology.
+Treating all users as fully sighted, fluent English speakers leads to unequal access.

 **Empowerment**:
-Without screen reader compatibility, clearly labeled elements, and keyboard-accessible navigation, users with low vision cannot interact confidently or independently.
-This undermines their control over wellness tracking, goal setting, and data review—core functions of the app.
+Lack of labeled buttons, inaccessible charts, or culturally unfamiliar terms can make both groups feel disempowered.
+If users cannot understand or control the system, they are less likely to engage with daily logging, feedback, or goal tracking.

 **Inclusion**:
-MindTrack’s current interface may unintentionally exclude users who depend on audio or tactile feedback by relying heavily on visual indicators (e.g., colored charts, icon-only buttons, modals without focus control).
-Without inclusive design, the app risks being inaccessible to a portion of its intended user base.
+MindTrack relies heavily on visual layout and English text.
+This excludes users who depend on audio, alternative input methods, or who are more fluent in other languages.
+Tooltips, error messages, and wellness insights may not be understandable or accessible.

 **Intersectionality**:
-A visually impaired user may also face additional marginalizations—such as being an older adult with limited tech literacy or someone managing chronic mental health conditions (e.g., anxiety or depression).
-These overlapping identities amplify accessibility barriers unless the system is inclusively designed across all layers.
+A user may simultaneously be visually impaired and not fluent in English.
+For example, an international student who is blind may face compounded challenges navigating the interface, understanding instructions, or interpreting chart-based analytics.

-### Barriers Identified:
+### Identified Barriers
-- Lack of screen reader-friendly labels for buttons, charts, and input fields
+- No screen reader labels for form inputs, buttons, or data tables
-- Heavy reliance on visual layout without supporting text alternatives
-- Modal windows or popups may trap keyboard focus
-- No auditory feedback or accessible visual contrast for low-vision users
+- No multilingual support or simplified language options
-- No alternative to chart-based data in textual summary form
+- Chart-only feedback with no plain-text summaries
+- Cultural assumptions in emotion/mood labels
+- Focus traps in modals or unannounced popups

-### Suggested Improvements:
+### Recommendations
-- Add accessible ARIA labels and roles for all interactive elements
+- Add ARIA labels for accessibility
-- Ensure full keyboard navigation support throughout the UI
-- Provide text-based summaries in addition to visual analytics
+- Support alternate text summaries for wellness analytics
-- Follow WCAG guidelines for color contrast and focus indicators
+- Offer multilingual UI or icon + text pairing for ESL users
+- Use plain, consistent language in instructions and labels
-- Test the interface using screen reader tools (e.g., NVDA, VoiceOver)
+- Validate usability using screen readers and ESL feedback

-By addressing these issues, MindTrack can become more inclusive, usable, and empowering for users with physical disabilities such as visual impairments.
+Improving these areas would make MindTrack more inclusive and usable for diverse populations, aligning with equity and accessibility principles.

 ---